-A. The curriculum for students enrolled in a Barbering course shall consist of fifteen hundred (1500) clock hours of technical instruction and practical operations covering all practices of a manicurist, pursuant to Section 7316 of the Barbering and Cosmetology Act.

-B. For the purpose of this section, technical instruction shall mean instruction by demonstration, lecture, classroom participation, or examination; practical operation shall mean the actual performance by the student of a complete service on another person or on a mannequin.
+- A. The curriculum for students enrolled in a Barbering course shall consist of one thousand (1000) clock hours of technical instruction and practical operations covering all practices of a manicurist, Pursuant to B&P 7362.5(b) of the Barbering and Cosmetology Act. - B. For the purpose of this section, technical instruction shall mean instruction by demonstration, lecture, classroom participation, or examination; practical operation shall mean the actual performance by the student of a complete service on another person or on a mannequin.
 Practical training shall mean the time it takes to perform a practical operation.